 MCT tables are available from the Schedule reference Service (SRS)

-How can I order a copy of the IATA Worldwide Slot Guidelines (WSG) and how much does it cost?
+How can I order a copy of the IATA Worldwide Airport Slot Guidelines (WASG) and how much does it cost?

-The WSG is freely available from the WSG webpage and has been translated into several languages.
-Although If inconsistencies arise with other translations this English version always takes precedence.
+The WASG is freely available from the WASG webpage and has been translated into several languages.
+Although, if inconsistencies arise with other translations the English version always takes precedence.